Ciena Corporation (CIEN) Shares Down Despite Recent Market Volatility

 JP Morgan gave a rating of “Overweight” to CIEN, setting the target price at $60 in the report published on December 20th of the previous year.

-Volatility was left at 2.75%, however, over the last 30 days, the volatility rate increased by 1.51%, as shares sank -0.10% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -0.80% lower at present.
+Volatility was left at 2.89%, however, over the last 30 days, the volatility rate increased by 2.54%, as shares surge +1.69% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +0.98% upper at present.

 Insider Trading